-The Institute also has a chapter of Pi Kappa Delta, the national forensic honor society.
-Members are elected annually from students who have represented the Institute in intercollegiate debate, or in oratorical or extempore speaking contests.
-Special interests and hobbies are provided for by the Chemistry, Mathematics, and Physics Clubs, the Radio Club, the Sailing Club, and the Ski Club.
+Special interests and hobbies are provided for by the Chemistry, Mathematics, and Physics Clubs, the Radio, Sailing, and Ski Clubs.
 The Christian Fellowship Group, Christian Science Group, Episcopal Group and the Newman Club are organized on the basis of religious interests.
-The Inter-Nations Association is an organization composed of foreign students from various countries, as well as interested Americans.
+The Inter-Nations Association is composed of foreign students from various countries, as well as interested Americans.
 Its object is to make the students' stay at Caltech more valuable by introducing them to Americans, their customs and way of life.
 Conferences, weekly teas, and trips to points of interest in the vicinity are among the activities.

 Student Shop.
-The Student Shop is located temporarily in quarters just southeast of the Sloan Laboratory.
-In 1962 it will be housed in the new Winnett Student Center.
-It was equipped by the Institute, largely through donations, and is operated by the students under faculty supervision.
+The Student Shop is housed in the new Winnett Student Center.
+It was equipped by the Institute, largely through donations and is operated by the students under faculty supervision.
 It has no connection with regular Institute activities, and exists only as a place where qualified students may work on private projects that require tools and equipment not otherwise available.
 All students are eligible to apply for membership in the Student Shop; applications are acted on by a governing committee of students.
 Members who are not proficient in power tools are limited to hand tools and bench work; however, instruction in power tools will be given as needed.
 Yearly dues are collected to provide for maintenance and replacement.

 Speech Activities.
 Practical training in public speaking is the keynote of the Institute's forensic program.
 A variety of experiences ranging from intercollegiate debate tournaments to local speech events can be had by all who wish to improve their abilities.
 Debaters take part in an average of six intercollegiate tournaments during the year.
-These tournaments, including extempore speaking, oratory, impromptu speaking and discussion, comprise such events as the Western Speech Association tournament, the regional Pi Kappa Delta tournament, and the annual Caltech invitational debate tournament held on the Institute's campus.
+These tournaments, including extempore speaking, oratory, impromptu speaking and discussion, comprise such events as the Western Speech Association tournament, the regional Pi Kappa Delta tournament, and the annual Caltech invitational debate tournament held at the Institute.
 Bi-annually the Institute is represented at the National Pi Kappa Delta Speech tournament.
-Local activities include the annual Conger Peace Prize oration contest, and the inter-house speech contest for the Lincoln trophy.
+Local activities include the annual Conger Peace Prize oration contest, and the interhouse speech contest for the Lincoln trophy.
 Student toastmasters' clubs, panels, and students competing for public speaking prizes of the national engineering societies are given guidance.

 Y.M.C.A.
 The California Institute Y.M.C.A. is a service organization whose purpose is to supplement a technical and scientific education with a program emphasizing social and religious values.
 The "Y" is one of the most active student organizations on the campus and welcomes as members all students taking an active part in its regular program of activities.
-The program includes weekly luncheon clubs, discussion groups which bring speakers representing many interests to the campus, forums and lectures, studentfaculty firesides, inter-collegiate conferences, and work with local church groups.
+The program includes weekly luncheon, clubs, discussion groups which bring speakers representing many interests to the campus, forums and lectures, studentfaculty firesides, intercollegiate conferences, and work with local church groups.
 It also sponsors an annual freshman tea dance.
 The "Y" services to the student body include a used textbook exchange, a loan fund, an all-year calendar of student events and the use of the lounge and offices.
 Friends of the Institute "Y" have provided a residence near the campus for the executive secretary, especially built to accommodate informal meetings of discussion groups.
+Bookstore.
+The Student Store serving students, faculty and staff is located on the ground floor of the Winnett Center.
+The store, which is owned and operated by the Institute, carries a complete stock of required books and supplies, many reference books and many extra-curricular items-athletic supplies, stationery, fountain pens, etc. Net income from operation of the store is used for undergraduate scholarships and for payment of a dividend to the Associated Students for student body activities.